 Part of the fun of being an amateur beekeeper is doing as much as you can for your bees on your own.
 You want to be as industrious as your bees rather than taking the easy way out.
 It is with that in mind that some amateur beekeepers decide to make their own hives.
 It doesn’t hurt that commercially built beehives can be expensive.

-This comprehensive guide to making your own beehive looks at the project from two angles.
+This comprehensive guide on how to make your own beehive looks at the project from two angles.
 The first is building the actual boxes that will house your bees and their honey.
 The second is setting up those boxes and populating them with bees.

 Remember that a box is not a hive.
 A hive is a community of bees that work together to build the honeycomb structure in which they birth their young and store their honey.
 Hives can be built in man-made boxes or in tree hollows.
 Your goal is not just to make a beautiful box; it is to make one that will allow your bees to thrive season after season.